-So I’m about to leave to go festival-ing at T in the Park (praying that I’m not going to get too drenched by any downpours when I’m there) for the weekend.
+So I’m about to leave to go festival-ing (praying that I’m not going to get too drenched by any downpours when I’m there) for the weekend.
 I’ve made a couple of things this week which I had zero intention of blogging, I just instagrammed them and thought that was it.
 However a few people asked for the recipes and my no.1 hate is typing out recipes in Instagram comments so I thought I’d just give you a short, to the point post.

 Have a good weekend everybody!